 UNBC PSYC 2XX (3)

-Courses Taught at AC: PSYC101: Introductory Psychology (basic processes and applications), PSYC102: Introductory Psychology (Areas of Application), PSYC217: Thinking Clearly about Psychology (Research Methods), PSYC218: Analysis of Behavioural Data, PSYC241: Abnormal Psychology, PSYC260: Social Psychology
+Courses Taught at AC: PSYC101: Introductory Psychology (I), PSYC102: Introductory Psychology (II), PSYC217: Thinking Clearly about Psychology (Research Methods), PSYC218: Analysis of Behavioural Data, PSYC241: Abnormal Psychology, and PSYC260: Social Psychology.

 I am interested in a broad range of topics in applied psychology which fall under the general themes of Human Factors, Ergonomics and Environmental Psychology Educational background: B.A.
 (Philosophy / Psychology-Honours: University of Prince Edward Island); M.E.S (Environmental Studies: York University); Ph.D.
 (Expt.
 Human Factors Psychology-York University), Postdoc (NSERC-Defence Canada - Toronto).
 Professor: Department of Psychology Kwantlen Polytechnic University